The Index of Economic Freedom

 Excessive government spending can easily crowd out private economic activity.
 Even if government spending helps to promote faster economic growth, such economic expansion tends to be only temporary, distorting the market allocation of resources and private investment incentives.
 Even worse, a government’s insulation from market discipline often leads to bureaucracy, lower productivity, inefficiency, and mounting public debt that imposes an even greater burden on future generations.

 Fiscal Health.
-One of the clearest indicators of the extent to which a government respects the principle of limited government is its budget.
-By delineating priorities and allocating resources, a budget signals unmistakably both the areas in which government will intervene in economic activity and the extent of that intervention.
+One of the clearest indicators of the extent to which a society respects the principle of limited government is its government’s budget.
+By delineating priorities and allocating resources, a budget signals unmistakably both the areas in which government will intervene in economic activity and the likely extent of that intervention.
 A budget also reflects a government’s commitment (or lack of commitment) to the sound financial management of resources, which is both imperative for dynamic long-term economic expansion and critical to the advancement of economic freedom.

 Debt is an accumulation of budget deficits over time.
 In theory, debt financing of public spending could contribute to productive investment and economic growth.
 Debt could also be a mechanism for positive macroeconomic countercyclical interventions or even long-term growth policies.
 On the other hand, high levels of public debt can lead to higher interest rates, crowd out private investment, and limit government’s flexibility in responding to economic crises.
 Mounting public debt driven by persistent budget deficits—particularly deficits caused by spending that merely boosts government consumption or transfer payments—often undermines overall productivity growth and leads to economic stagnation rather than economic growth.